 Pharmacy led supply schemes

-If you use one of these schemes, it is still important that you speak to your GP if your symptoms reappear or change, or if you have any concerns.
+If you use one of these schemes, it's still important to speak to your GP if your symptoms reappear or change, or if you have any concerns.
 They can then refer you to a dietitian if necessary.

 Coeliac UK is working with pharmacy organisations to look at the benefits of these schemes and encourage other areas of the country to take them up.